 Then, however, I had a conversation with a teacher friend I haven’t heard from in a long, long time.
 The last I knew, she left her life behind in her home country and moved to a new one to get married.
 I was shocked to discover that less than two years later (now!), she’s getting divorced.
-Unsurprisingly and horribly, her visa status is in jeopardy, which means she doesn’t know which country she’ll be living in in 2018, or exactly how she’ll be earning a living.
+Unsurprisingly and horribly, her visa status is in jeopardy, which means she doesn’t know which country she’ll be living in next year, or exactly how she’ll be earning a living.

 “Hello, instability and chaos, you ugly beast, you.”

 She already went through a hell of a lot to move countries once.
 So for her to have to do it again, start fresh… ?
 You know what I’m talking about.
 When you’re not in the mood to switch countries, it’s not a cool adventure.
 And even when it is…